tanaka021v/ReTra/README.md

-# ReTra
-## Python Project2:  Real-Time Speech Translation for Instant Multilingual Conversations (Only works on Windows)
+# ReTra: Real-Time Speech Translation for Instant Multilingual Conversations (Windows Only)

-# How does it work:
+## How It Works:
-My idea behind this is to link two headphones to my Windows laptop via Bluetooth or USB.
+The concept behind ReTra is to enable real-time multilingual conversations by connecting two headphones to a Windows laptop via Bluetooth or USB.
+Each headphone is assigned the language known by the respective speaker.
+For instance, if Speaker A speaks German and Speaker B speaks English, ReTra translates the spoken language from one speaker to the other.
+Here's how it operates:

-Each headphone is then assigned the language that the speaker also knows.
-Let's say _speaker A_ speaks German and _speaker B_ speaks English.
-When _speaker A_ speaks German, the microphone picks up what is spoken at certain intervals, converts it to text through the Speech Recognition Google API, and translates the text into English.
-The translated speech from German to English is then played through _speaker B's_ headphones and vice versa for _speaker B_ as well
+-When Speaker A speaks, the microphone captures the speech at intervals, typically five seconds.
+-The captured speech is converted to text using the Speech Recognition Google API.
+-The text is then translated into the language understood by Speaker B.
+-The translated speech is played through Speaker B's headphones, and vice versa for Speaker B.

-## ReTraAlgorithm Code explained:
+## ReTraAlgorithm Code Explanation:

-In this section I want to talk about the logic behind this code.
-I inspired the logic behind this code of the following github repository: _https://github.com/davabase/whisper_real_time/blob/master/transcribe_demo.py_ .
-When speaker A talks, his talk is not recorded for the whole time until he has finished talking, i.e. an end is detected, but his speech is recorded for five seconds and converted into a text by the Speech Recognition (Google) module and this repeats in order to reach real time translation. (accuracity is not high compared to delayed recognition, because of reaching this)
+In this section, I'll discuss the logic behind the ReTraAlgorithm code, inspired by a GitHub repository (https://github.com/davabase/whisper_real_time/blob/master/transcribe_demo.py).

-In the background (in a thread) raw audio data is recorded by the microphone.
-Since this audio data is one of several future audio snippets, these snippets are added to a queue.
+-Raw audio data is continuously recorded in the background by the microphone and stored in a queue.
-In the While loop, after phrase_timeout (5 seconds in my case), all previous raw audio data that are in the queue are stored in a byte sequence _last_sample_ variable.
-The audio data stored in _last_sample_ as binary data is stored in an object instance AudioData from the Speech Recognition module, as _audio_data_.
-This object now represents the audio data.
-This object is then converted to text, by _text = recorder.recognize_google(audio_data, language= language1)_ (line 112).
+-At set intervals (e.g., every five seconds), the previous audio snippets in the queue are processed.
+-The audio data is converted to text using the Speech Recognition module.
-After the speech has been recognized, it is either appended to the end of the previous text or added to the list, depending on whether it occurred at phrase_timeout.
-(To document that spoken).
+-The recognized speech is appended to the previous text or added to the list, depending on whether it occurred at the interval.
+-To prevent repeated translation of unchanged text, a filtering mechanism is implemented.
+Only the new part of the recognized text is considered for translation and playback.

-A big problem was that if nothing new is spoken, the last recognized text is always retranslated and played back repeatedly.
-To fix this, I had to filter the translated text so that the new recognized text differs from the last text. **Example : text_1 = "I'm Tanaka021v and I love Python" text_2 = "I'm Tanaka021v and I love Python, but I'm bored" -> The aim is to filter only the new part, that would then be text_3 = ", but I'm bored".**
+-For instance, if the previous text was "I'm Tanaka021v and I love Python," and the new text is "I'm Tanaka021v and I love Python, but I'm bored," only the new part ", but I'm bored" is translated and played.
-This _extra_text_ is then passed as a parameter into my thread, which calls the method to translate the text and then play it in the other headphone.
-Regarding this, one more case had to be considered, and that is the first text that is spoken and has no previous text (when the list _transcription_ has a length of zero at the beginning).
-Because it has no previous "neighbor", the first text is compared to the string ''.
-Of course, these two have nothing in common, which is why the thread is not called, so I have to insert the else query to use the first text in the thread as a parameter in order to finally translate and play it.
+-Special consideration is given to the first text spoken, which has no previous text for comparison.
+In this case, the entire text is translated and played without filtering.
+Overall, the ReTraAlgorithm ensures real-time translation and playback of speech for seamless multilingual communication.